behave/behave/docs/new_and_noteworthy_v1.2.5.rst

 * A sequence of active tags is enabled, if all its active tags are enabled (logical-and operation).

+* Active tags are evaluated isolated on each feature/rule/scenario.
+* An active tag can be overridden and made more specific, if this active tag is enabled on an outer model element (like on a feature/rule for a scenario).

 .. index::
     single: Active Tag Schema